AvE-o/DBTEAM18/final_project/development_note.md

 - insert data into db
 - get data from db

+Apr 21:
+- password hash
+- register function adding user type

 TO-DO:
 - Think what function need to be implement
-- password hash
-- register function adding user type

 Extra: